shigeyukey/shige-addons-wiki/src/syntax-highlighter.md

   * This option edits all note types at once, so if you are concerned I recommend making backups of your decks before running this option.
   *  CSS can be added or removed manually, only this one line is needed. -> `@import url("_shigeSyntax.css");`

+## Frequently Asked Questions

+### Q. I'm getting an error when updating the add-on and can't update it, how should I update it?

+I already fixed this bug, but the old version still has the same error, so please try updating with the add-on disabled.
+1. Disable the add-on.
+2. Restart Anki.
+3. Update the add-on.
+(Tools -> Addons -> Check for update, or use the add-on code)
+4. After updating re-enable the add-on and restart Anki.